 I enjoy the light energy boost that I get from the gum, without the crash later from high sugar energy drinks, or the negative effects that I get from coffee -restlessness, lack of deep REM sleep, and slight irritability.

 I generally will chew a single piece over the course of 90 minutes, but more often then not, I’m not actually chewing it, but stashing it in my cheek, like a squirrel with a drug problem.

 I don’t have any science to back this up, but based on my experience, if a cup of coffee will bring you from a 5 to a 9 after drinking 16oz, then a piece of nicotine gum will bring you from a 5 to a 7, then let you down gently after you spit it out.
 No long-lasting effects and the sensation leaves when you ditch the gum.

-For me, this is perfect, because often times I need a quick pick me up before a workout, before I sit down to write, or before a big group workout.
+For me, this is perfect, because often times I need a quick pick me up before a training session, before I sit down to write, or before a big group workout.
 If you’re a trainer, salesperson, or someone else who lives and dies on how much energy you have, you may want to check it out.

 In small doses, nicotine is shown to have significant cognitive-enhancing effects on memory, attention, and fine motor skills.